dikortis/LetsTalkETC/Episodes/Episode_12.md

 miner is a
-taking what we're calling state data which on a proof-of-work blockchain say for example athyrium classic it would be a block etter enough data to validate that there is it either a valid block or
+taking what we're calling state data which on a proof-of-work blockchain say for example ethereum classic it would be a block etter enough data to validate that there is it ethereum a valid block or
-Finland did a lot of work to pretend they had two bottle blonde you're taking that data that state data and they're putting it on bitcoin and actually we're building what we're calling the Vera block block chain which is a aggregation layer between other block chains and
+Finland did a lot of work to pretend they had two bottle blonde you're taking that data that state data and they're putting it on bitcoin and actually we're building what we're calling the Vera blockchain which is a aggregation layer between other block chains and
 Bitcoin it makes it easier to adopt publishing data to bitcoin is a little